 Dog Grooming Table

 The dog grooming table is one piece of dog grooming equipment essentials that can vary depending on the groomer’s preferences.
-This can be a pricey item and it may be beneficial to look for used dog grooming equipment to find one at a good price.
 A popular type of table is the adjustable type.
 It can be lowered to the floor level and then moved up to the grooming level which is great for grooming large dogs.
 This will allow the dog to be lifted by the table instead of the groomer’s back.
 Also, adjustable tables allow for the height to be adjusted depending on if the groomer would rather stand or sit during the process and for different dog heights.
 The most important factor when choosing a table is to be sure it is stable and secure for the safety of the groomer and the dog.